Levels of Care

 - Provided in private residences, group homes, nursing homes, and assisted living facilities until the acute crisis is resolved or the patient requires transfer to the in-patient facility Casey House.

-Acute Care – Casey House
+General Inpatient Care (Acute Care) – Casey House

 - Provided at Montgomery Hospice's Casey House, the only inpatient hospice unit in Montgomery County